davidmarkgardiner/netlify/content/blogs/pod-secutiry-admission.md

 ## Pod Security Admission has replaced Pod Security Policy (PSP)

-Starting from Kubernetes version 1.21, Pod Security Policies (PSP) were officially deprecated and replaced with Pod Security Admission (PSA).
 PSA implements the Pod Security Standards (PSS), a set of policies describing various security-related characteristics of workloads in a Kubernetes cluster.
 As of version 1.25, PSA is now a stable feature, and PSP has been completely removed.

 ## Pod Security Admission